-Saturday, March 6, 2021 at 7:00 pm AZ/MST
+Aired Saturday, March 6, 2021 at 7:00 pm AZ/MST

-RSVP on Facebook >
+Watch on YouTube >

 Hosted by Artistic Director Christopher Gabbitas, Cosmos takes us on a journey through ancient and modern cultures, with ethereal choral pieces inspired by the beauty of the night sky.
 Enjoy the uplifting voices of the Chorale from the comfort of your home with this broadcast featuring highlights from the Chorale’s Cosmos performances last year, with the exquisite works of composers Johannes Brahms, Ola Gjeilo, Felix Mendelssohn, Morten Lauridsen, and more.

-Support These Free Programs: To support the Phoenix Chorale’s free broadcasts, visit PhoenixChorale.org/Donate, and make a gift today.
-To learn more about sponsoring one of these exciting online programs, please contact the Phoenix Chorale at 602-253-2224.
+Support These Free Programs: To learn more about sponsoring future online broadcasts and recordings, please contact the Phoenix Chorale at firstname.lastname@example.org.